mariamsayed3/WeekEnd-developers/README.md

 | :--------------------- | :----- | :---------------------------------------------------- |
 | `{Token, newPassword}` | `json` | Token for authenticating users' data and new password |

+## Code style

+- A space between parameters

+- Curly brace { of conditions and functions on the same line

+- Semicolon is not manditory

+- Horizontal indents is manditory

 ## Roadmap

 - Deployement